cakephp/docs/en/core-libraries/validation.rst

 ===============

 Now that you've created a validator and added the rules you want to it, you can start using it to validate data.
-Validators are able to validate array based data.
+Validators are able to validate array data.
 For example, if you wanted to validate a contact form before creating and sending an email you could do the following::